-Can you think of a single person who enjoys repairing or replacing his or her home’s roof?
+Can you think of a single person who enjoys repairing or replacing their home’s roof?
 No one likes spending the time or money it takes to get an updated roof due to damage and wear.

 Over time, your roof shingles experience damage and deterioration, and one of the largest factors for this destruction is the weather.
 Hail and wind are major weather factors that can cause extreme damage and leave your home defenseless.

 Denver homes experience their fair share of winter storms involving, snow, ice, hail, and extreme winds.
-And with these storms, roof repair becomes inevitable.
+And with these storms, repairing your roof becomes inevitable.
 So, what if there was a roofing material that could help prevent damage from the storms and lessen your need for roof repair and replacement?

 Our team at Refined Exteriors has compiled answers to some common questions about IR shingles to help you make the best decision for your home.

-IR shingles are a class 4 shingle specially manufactured with a SBS (styrene-butadiene-styrene) modified asphalt formula — which is also known as rubberized asphalt — to withstand the impact of hail more effectively.
+Impact-Resistant shingles are a class 4 shingle specially manufactured with an SBS (styrene-butadiene-styrene) modified asphalt formula — which is also known as rubberized asphalt — to withstand the impact of hail more effectively.

 To obtain this superior roof shingle, manufacturers mix the SBS with a normal shingle, binding them together and creating a rubbery, more flexible shingle, which can undergo greater impact than traditional shingles and still not crack.
 Utilizing the SBS formula can provide both the benefits of increasing a shingle’s impact resistance and helping it weather better over time.

-The range of IR products varies per manufacturer, but most have multiple architectural and designer IR products, which tailor your roof to your home’s style.
+The range of Impact-Resistant products varies per manufacturer, but most have multiple architectural and designer IR products, which tailor your roof to your home’s style.

 When the backing on a shingle breaks, it creates an entry point for water to potentially make its way to your underlayment, decking, and even into your home.
 Having shingles that are less likely to crack decreases the chance of water damage overtaking your home’s interior.

-It is important to note the truth regarding a couple misconceptions associated with impact resistant roof shingles.
+It is important to note the truth regarding a couple of misconceptions associated with impact-resistant roof shingles.

-- IR shingles are impact resistant, not impact proof.
-After a hail storm, your shingles may still experience some granular loss and dents at impact points.
+- Your home’s roof will never suffer impact damage.
+While these shingles will protect your home more than traditional shingles, they are impact-resistant, not impact-proof.
+After a hail storm, your asphalt shingles may still experience some granular loss and dents at impact points.
 So while an IR shingle may reduce these effects, the real benefit lies in the rubberized material making your shingle less likely to crack from the impact.

-- If the shingle cracks it is not always due to a defect with the product.
-This is perhaps one of the most relevant misconceptions homeowners have regarding IR shingles.
-The UL 2218 test mentioned above is not a one size fits all representation of everything mother nature can throw at your home.
-While it can formulate a standard upon which to classify shingles, your actual roof may see larger and more frequent hail than the test circumstances simulates.
-Any of these variables can lead to cracking in your shingles.
+- Impact-Resistant shingles will not crack.
+This is perhaps one of the most common misconceptions homeowners have regarding IR shingles.
+The UL 2218 test mentioned above tests against a general range of impacts, your roof may see larger and more frequent hail than the test simulates.

 With that being said, IR shingles may not be the most profitable option for homeowners who live in regions of the country that do not regularly experience major wind or hail.
-But for homeowners that face these weather conditions, IR shingles can be a great investment.
+But for homeowners in the Denver area that frequently face these weather conditions, Impact-Resistant shingles can be a great investment.

 For starters, using IR shingles can extend the life of your roof.
 Not only do they protect your home from major storms, which could otherwise destroy normal shingles and cost you a roof replacement, but they also weather better than regular asphalt shingles.
 Not having to replace your roof as frequently is both a time and money saver.

-If you are choosing to make the investment in IR shingles, do it the right way by hiring a roofing contractor you can trust.
-Within the list of our many certifications, we are a GAF Master Elite contractor and a GAF certified green roofer.
+If you are choosing to make the investment in Impact-Resistant shingles, do it the right way by hiring a roofing contractor you can trust.
+Within the list of our many certifications, we are a GAF Master Elite contractor and a GAF-certified green roofer.
 Your home remains our top priority.

 It’s time to stop worrying about your roof every time a storm hits.
-Contact Refined Exteriors today at (720) 360-1611 to schedule a free roof consultation and quote.
-Let us install the shingles your roof deserves so you can have peace even in the midst of storms.
+Contact Denver’s Refined Exteriors today at to schedule a free roof consultation and quote.
+Let us install the impact-resistant shingles your roof deserves so you can have peace even in the midst of storms.